Sarathrsk03/letterGeneratorBackend/README.md

-A python based backend created using fast API to handle requests for Gemini
+A Python based backend created using Gemini to create letters in PDF form based on the user requirements.